-Whistling strangers in the dark at three in the morning aren't everyone's cup of tea.
+Whistling strangers in the dark at 3am aren't everyone's cup of tea.

-But they were everything to trampers Clive and Marie Cresswell in an early-Thursday rescue as they huddled in a makeshift bivouac in the bitterly cold 1500 metre altitude in the central Ruahine Ranges west of Waipawa.
+But they were everything to trampers Clive and Marie Cresswell in an early-Thursday rescue as they huddled in a makeshift bivouac in the bitterly cold 1500m altitude in the central Ruahine Ranges west of Waipawa.

 In Hastings yesterday, recovered from the hypothermia which hit after a sudden deterioration of the weather towards the end of a four-day tramp, Mrs Cresswell, a 53-year-old nurse at Te Puia Springs Hospital, doubted she would have survived had it not been for the couple's $550 Personal Locator Beacon and the rescue party of four whistling and yelling strangers.

 "I know it's a cliche, but it's the best money we've ever spent," said Mr Cresswell, 59.

 Police Hawke's Bay search head Detective Senior Sergeant Martin James believes she wouldn't have survived if not for the PLB, and "some pretty ballsy stuff " from Hawke's Bay Land Search and Rescue chairman Michael Hawthorne, fellow LandSAR volunteers Michael Lydiard and Ben Watson, and Constable Jared Whitaker.